Image

 Information on charging stations and home charging for single family residences is available here.

-Installing EV charging infrastructure in MURBs:
+Installing EV charging infrastructure in MURBs

 • ImageA number of charging station accessories are available including a simple lock placed through a hole in the charging connector button.
 This prevents the charger from being connected to the vehicle.
 There are also mounting pedestals available for situations where there is no wall nearby on which to mount the charging station.